Refinement of Monocular Depth Maps via Multi-View Differentiable Rendering: Ablation Studies

-Comparing different monocular depth estimation techniques (see Tab.~\ref{tab:init_dm_abl}), both Marigold and Depth Anything Large (L) perform nearly equally well.
-This suggests our method might benefit from future advancements in monocular estimators.
-Furthermore, although the Depth Anything Small (S) model produces results in seconds compared to minutes for Marigold, its performance is only marginally lower than its larger counterparts.
-Based on the overall slight lead, we chose Marigold as the default for our method.

-\paragraph{Coordinate Refinement.}
+\paragraph*{Coordinate Refinement.}

-Fig.~\ref{fig:uv_refinement} shows the influence of the $(u,v)$ coordinate refinement, as introduced in Main-Sec.~\ref{sec:local_refinement}, thus counterbalancing the intial resolution loss by setting $d$ = 4.
-This refinement significantly improved sharpness and accuracy in our depth maps, see Main-Tab.~\ref{tab:ablation_losses}.
+Fig.~\ref{fig:uv_refinement} shows the influence of the $(u,v)$ coordinate refinement, as introduced in Main-Sec.~\ref{sec:local_refinement}, thus counterbalancing the initial resolution loss by setting $d$ = 4.
+This refinement significantly improved sharpness and accuracy in our depth maps, see Tab.~\ref{tab:ablation_losses}.